 Tsang now joined both Epstein and Kornuth as a contender for the chip lead five-handed and moved into the overall lead for a spell.

 Ha would double for a fourth time before Dutchman Rene van Krevelen did the same, both through Epstein who had stumbled onto rocky ground.
-It was then Epstein's turn to double.
-He got it in with trips against a flopped full house of Tsang and the Hong Kong player looked destined to send a third player in a row to the rail.
+It was then Epstein's turn to double, getting it in with trips against a flopped full house of Tsang, the Hong Kong player looked destined to send a third player in a row to the rail.
 However, a miracle river kept Epstein alive and he moved back to the top of the pile.

 The fifth double for Ha would leave Van Krevelen short before the break, and although a double saw him threaten to make a comeback, he was eliminated in fifth place.

 Big WSOP final tables sometimes demand big final table moments, and this was no different.
 After Kornuth check-called Epstein on a queen-high rainbow flop, the pair checked the turn.
 The river completed a backdoor flush draw and Kornuth bet, was raised and then moved all in.

 "Like most of the other professionals," said Epstein, reflecting on the hand afterward.
 "When they see me and the way that I table talk and set myself up, they think they have a post-flop edge in a game where they definitely don't have a post-flop edge."